shawnqin2001/CadaST/README.md

 - beta $\beta$: The scaling weight for the similarity graph.
 - alpha $\alpha$: The scaling weight for correlation matrix.
 - theta $\theta$: The decay value for non-matching labels in the label matrix.
-- NPROCESS: The number of processes used for parallel computing.
+- n_jobs: The number of processes used for parallel computing.
+- kneighbors: The k-Nearest Neighbors to construct graph.

 ## Contributing